egg-bread/stalks/README.md

 Each row in the csv is an island, so you can enter in multiple rows for multiple islands' turnip predictions.

 ## Usage
+Compiling on command line (optional): `make`

+Running program on the command line: `./stalks turnip-input.csv`

+## Output
-The program spits out line graph with guaranteed minimum & possible maximums, and the possible turnip pattern the island is having.
+The program spits out line graph(s) with guaranteed minimum & possible maximums, and the possible turnip pattern the island is having.